nathancarter/weblurch/doc/plan.md

 ### Better access to automated testing results

- * Add a Run All button (up next to the drop-down list?) that runs all commands from the loaded history, in succession, one at a time, in the current document.
-This is useful for re-running the test from scratch.
  * Link to the test app page from the [history spec file]( all-histories-spec.litcoffee.html), so that when people follow links from test results to code, and hit that cryptically